na1307/blazor-github-pages/README.md

 ## Inputs and Outputs

-This action has two inputs and one output.
+This action has three inputs and one output.

 ### Inputs